Skip Global navigation and goto content

 • Describe symptoms, risk factors, and modes of transmission for hepatitis A (HAV), hepatitis B (HBV), and hepatitis C (HCV)

-• Identify clients who should be referred for hepatitis vaccination and/or testing
+• Identify individuals who should be referred for hepatitis vaccination and/or testing

 • Facilitate a provider-client conversation on viral hepatitis risk factors and test results